Law and Society Major Resources

 Individual & Society: SOC 101 (LWS prerequisite)

-Law and Society (LWS) major advising can be done in-person or virtually during the Fall 2023 semester.
+LWS major advising can be done remotely or in person in Spring 2024.
 Please have a copy of both your CUNYfirst unofficial transcript and your Degree Audit on hand to prepare for your appointment.
-The Law and Society major has a brand new email specifically for LWS advising questions: lwsadvising@jjay.cuny.edu
+The Political Science Department has created a brand new department email specifically for LWS advising questions: lwsadvising@jjay.cuny.edu.

 Professor Jean Carmalt